dchukwurah/IAC/OrchestrationAndTerraform.md

 Its inception in 2014 marked a significant advancement in the realm of Infrastructure as Code (IaC), providing a unified way to manage and provision infrastructure across various platforms and services.
 Its global applicability and continuous evolution underscore its pivotal role in the DevOps and cloud infrastructure landscape.

 ### How do we use Terraform
-Terraform main file (main.tf) is our central point, similar to
+Terraform main file (main.tf) is our central point for running our code and we can use commands to run it in our terminal